 How Can an Investor Open an IRA?

-Investors thinking about opening a new IRA may have to take a few simple steps to get ready for the process.
+Investors thinking about opening an online IRA may have to take a few simple steps to get ready for the process.
 Investors may want to think early about whether a Roth or a traditional IRA makes sense.

 Roth IRAs have some limitations that might preclude investors from getting one.